This spicy and tangy Pineapple Curry with Salmon and coconut milk is sure to whet your appetite. Delicious served with a steaming bowl of rice.

 - Pour in coconut cream and water.
 Bring to a boil.
 Add pineapples and salt.
 Bring it back to a boil.
 Reduce heat and simmer for 10 minutes.

 - Add salmon and continue to cook for another 3 to 4 minutes.

-Serve this Pineapple Curry with Salmon with a steaming plate of white rice.
+This Pineapple Curry with Salmon is best served with a steaming plate of white rice.

 NOTE: This post was updated on March 12th, 2016 with new pictures.